Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

 \subsection{Near-real-time versus Definitive SHARP}

 We begin by examining the forecasting model performances when using the DEF-SHARPs and NRT-SHARPs datasets.
-Although the HARP numbers differ between the two products, we find that the conditional flare-response distributions (given the NOAA AR number) are highly similar.
-For each SHARP observation (every 12 minutes), we match flares from the \texttt{Science-Quality} list using the NOAA active-region number and flare peak time.
-Observations associated with M- or X-class flares are labeled as positive, and those associated with A- or B-class flares are labeled as negative, consistent with our model formulation.
+Although the HARP numbers differ between the two products, we find that the conditional flare-response distributions (given the NOAA AR number) are highly similar. {SHARP parameters are recorded every 12 minutes, so each SHARP observation represents the state of an active region at a discrete time point.
+For each observation, we match flares from the \texttt{Science-Quality} list using the NOAA AR number and flare peak time.
+A SHARP observation is associated with a flare if the flare originates from the same NOAA AR and its peak time falls within the 12-minute interval corresponding to that observation.} Observations associated with M- or X-class flares are labeled as positive, and those associated with A- or B-class flares are labeled as negative.

 Figure~\ref{fig:def-nrt-sharp-comparison-MX-rate-and-counts} shows the yearly positive rate and positive-sample counts for both DEF-SHARPs and NRT-SHARPs.
-Despite having fewer valid observations, the NRT-SHARPs product exhibits a positive-rate pattern that closely matches the definitive product across all training years.
+Despite fewer valid observations, the NRT-SHARPs product exhibits a positive rate pattern that closely matches that of the definitive product across all training years. {In flare forecasting tasks, flare locations are typically identified using NOAA AR numbers rather than HARP numbers.
+Hence, the similarity between flare-response distributions conditioned on SHARPs’ AR numbers indicates that NRT-SHARPs and DEF-SHARPs provide largely consistent geographic information.}

 Figure~\ref{fig:metric_gain_nrtSHARPs} presents the average TSS and F1 score gains across eight model configurations.
-Because the NRT-SHARPs dataset is extremely imbalanced during 2023–2024, we compare performance between solar minimum and the combined evolving + solar maximum periods.
-During solar minimum, and holding other settings fixed, training on NRT-SHARPs generally improves performance for both logistic and LSTM models.
-In contrast, during the evolving + solar maximum period, NRT-SHARPs decrease performance, particularly in terms of TSS.
+Because the NRT-SHARPs dataset is extremely imbalanced during 2023–2024, we compare performance between the solar minimum and the combined evolving plus solar maximum periods.

-The results also demonstrate that models trained on NRT-SHARPs exhibit greater variability than those trained on DEF-SHARPs, likely due to reduced sample quality and a smaller training sample size.
-In addition, forecasting performance across different forecasting-window lengths is more consistent when models are trained on DEF-SHARPs.